antibiotics11/tick-event-handler/README.md

-# tick-event-manager
+# tick-manager
-A PHP library for tick event handling.
+A PHP library for tick handling.

 ```php
 use antibiotics11\TickManager\{TickHandler, TickManager};